Stack Traces#

 (gdb) bt full

-Then follow the rest of the simple stack trace instructions to view the stack trace and copy it.
+Then follow the rest of the simple stack trace instructions (above) to view the stack trace and copy it into your issue report.